rjohnson2590/backbone-tutorials/Tutorial.md

 <div id="text-footnotes">

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum" href="#fnr.1">1</a></sup> This section of the tutorial is partially inspired by the backbone &ldquo;todo list&rdquo; tutorial <http://backbonejs.org/docs/todos.html></div>

+<div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum" href="#fnr.2">2</a></sup> Now, there&rsquo;s an interesting caveat here: in my initial attempt at writing this code, I set the ID in the initialize method of the base model, not in the creation of a model.
+This seemed entirely reasonable and I couldn&rsquo;t find anything in the documentation that made it seem wrong, but in *reality* as far as I can tell if you try to set the ID in initialization, then every call to the model&rsquo;s `save` method will treat the model as being &ldquo;new&rdquo; as per the Backbone [documentation](http://backbonejs.org/#Model-isNew).</div>

 </div>